 Follower of - In the opinion of the Auctioneer a work executed in the artist's style yet not necessarily by a pupil.

 Manner of - in the opinion of the Auctioneer a work executed in artist's style but of a later date.

-None of the terms above are appropriate but in the Auctioneer's opinion the work is a work by the artist named.
+None of the terms above is appropriate but in the Auctioneer's opinion, the work is a work by the artist named.